Shortarmguy's Emails To Make You Think

 The Golden years

-come to the annoying realization that your parents were right
+You’ve come to the annoying realization that your parents were right about almost everything.

 You’ve found yourself discussing rain gutters.